smlindauer/open-model-manager-resources/README.md

 ## Tutorials
 The [tutorials folder](tutorials/) contains examples for how to prepare scoring scripts for model containerization.

+## Contributing
+We welcome your contributions!
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.

 ## License

 This project is licensed under the [Apache 2.0 License](LICENSE).

+## Additional Resources
+TODO getting official URL of OMM from technical writers.